zcy866/Model-Training-and-Adversarial-Attack-Evaluation/readme.md

 **prepare dataset:**

-* place the data in the datasets directory, making sure to structure it as datasets->attack_dataset->clean_samples, adv_samples and train
+* place the data in the datasets directory, making sure to structure it as datasets->attack_dataset->clean_samples, adv_samples and train.
+Make sure there are no text files in these folders.

 **training model:**